epfl-ada/ada-2022-project-jash/README.md

 ### Organization within the team: A list of internal milestones up until project Milestone P3.
 Everyone got together to brainstorm the main ideas and discuss what makes more sense.
 Individually, we did or are currently doing the following:
 - John: Scraping of Wikipedia e. g. for nationality
-- Arvind: Identifying ideal actor profile per genre
+- Arvind: Identifying the ideal actor profile per genre
 - Sid: Scraping of IMDb for height
 - Hao: Help to write the proposal